Biarritz, riding the waves

 Once you arrive at the Biarritz airport or train station, you can go everywhere on foot.
 In order to explore the Basque coast and visit the surrounding area, a car is the best option.

-Discover the secrets of the last Basque pelota studio
+Discover the art of Basque pelota

 Cross the Basque Country in a 2CV